 The CTR is a metric you can use to gauge your campaign's performance.
 It can give you a clear indication of whether or not the content you're delivering is relevant to your audience, enough so that they're willing to interact with it!

 Calculating your click-through rate is simple, just requires a little bit of mental math!
 We'll break it down in a few simple steps.

-- Click campaign on the left-hand side, then select the campaign with the link you'd like to track.
+Click Campaigns on the left-hand side, then select the campaign with the link you'd like to track.

-- Head to the bottom of the page under "Analytics."
+Head to the bottom of the page under "Performance."

-- Take your number under total sent, and subtract the number of SMS messages that went undelivered to find your total number of delivered messages.
-(The most common reason for a message showing up as undelivered is that the number it was sent to was a landline.)
+Take your number under total sent, multiply it by the success rate, and divide that number by 100.
+(The most common reason for a message being undelivered is that the number it was sent to was a landline.)

-4. At the bottom of the page, in the grey bar, you'll see the URLs included in your message.
+4. At the bottom of the page, under "Total clicks" you'll see the URLs included in your message.
 At the far right side of the bar, you'll see the number of clicks.